-Policy BETC1 Employment Land
+Policy BETC 1 Employment Land

-The following employment locations (including office, research and development, light industrial, general industrial and storage and distribution uses) as identified on Map 11 will be safeguarded in their existing uses.
-Proposals for the change of use of these sites away from an employment use will not be supported unless it is demonstrated that the site is no longer viable in its existing use or in an alternative employment use, through a period of active marketing for no less than 6 months.
+The employment sites on the Newhold Industrial Estate (Map 7) allocated in the Site Allocations Plan (2019) will be safeguarded in their existing uses.
+Proposals for the change of use of these sites away from an employment use should demonstrate that the site is no longer viable in its existing use or in an alternative employment use, through a period of active marketing for no less than 6 months.